hongshin/coding-studio/wpe13/README.md

 Battleship is a puzzle for finding the locations of hidden battleships on a grid board (see https://en.wikipedia.org/wiki/Battleship_(puzzle) ).
-On the board, a hidden battleship spans one or multiple cells vertically or horizontally.
+On the board, a hidden battleship spans one or multiple cells aligned vertically or horizontally.
-No two boards are overlapping or consecutively aligned.
+And, no two battleships are overlapping.

-A player cannot see the battleships, but can see the numbers given to each row and column, that indicates the number of cells where battleships are placed.
+A player cannot see the battleships, but can see the numbers given to each row and column, that indicates the number of cells in the row (or column) where battleships are on.
+Given these numbers, a player is to find out all locations of hidden battleships.

 Write a program that receives the locations of the battleships on a 8x8 gameboard by reading ``ships.txt``,